lum-network/sdk-javascript/docs/README.md

 ### Hardware wallets

 **IMPORTANT NOTES:**
-- Transaction signature using Hardware devices is currently work in progress, therefore broadcasting a transaction is not possible at the moment.
+- Transaction signature using Ledger only works with legacy amino (wich will be deprecated at some point)
-- Derivation path using the Cosmos Ledger application cannot be set to the default Lum Path for now `m/44'/118'/0'/*/*` and must remain on the Cosmos path `m/44'/'837/0'/*/*`
+- Derivation path using the Cosmos Ledger application cannot be set to the default Lum Path for now `m/44'/837'/0'/*/*` and must remain on the Cosmos path `m/44'/'118/0'/*/*`

 #### Ledger